 In addition, Android is an ideal platform for launching mobile volunteer computing; the number of Android devices is huge, 900 million as of May 2013, and growing rapidly.
 We are investigating options to expand to other platforms in the future.

 Which World Community Grid projects can be run on Android devices?
-Currently volunteers can run the VINA research application for the FightAIDS@Home project, and more projects will be made available in the future.
-You need to ensure that your project selection includes the FightAIDS@Home project in order to contribute to that project on your Android device; instructions on project selection are available here.
+Currently, volunteers can contribute to the Outsmart Ebola Together project on their Android devices.
+You need to ensure that this project is selected on your My Projects page.
+Instructions on project selection are available here.

 Which Android devices are supported?
 The BOINC application for Android is supported on most, but not all, devices running Android 4.1 and higher (Android Jelly Bean or more recent versions).
 If BOINC is not able to run on your Android device, you will see a message that states your device is not compatible when you attempt to install the BOINC app from the Google Play store.

 Are there any specific system requirements for running World Community Grid on Android?
 Overall, World Community Grid only requires that the phone be running Android 4.1 or higher, but each research project has its own requirements for storage and memory usage.
 More details are available here.